A Language of Shapes

 The words we use to communicate are more than simply words.

-What Arrival tells us is that the language we use in our everyday life determines the way we think.
-Even what we think about.
+What Arrival tells us is that the language we use affects the way we think, and even how we experience the world around us.

-The English language (as well as most modern languages) is based on ideas of separation.
+Most modern languages developed out of ideas of separation.
 You vs me.
 Good vs bad.
 Winners vs losers.
-It’s a language that results in conflict and war.
+A language that can result in a mindset that leads to conflict and war.

 A language based on connection on the other hand (like that of the Hopi) creates a very different experience and thinking, which leads to unity, community and cooperation.

-Change the language and it changes the way we think and thus how we see and relate to the world.
+Change our language which changes the way we think and thus how we see and relate to the world.

 Geometric shapes are also a language.
-Since designing visual patterns has been one of my jobs as a textile designer, I’ve had a close relationship with geometry.
-As I began my journey of searching for a deeper meaning with clothes, I became fascinated with the different shapes.
-They led me onto a path of experimentation with visual patterns made from basic geometric shapes, as well as discovering how they affect us.
+Since designing visual patterns has been one of my jobs as a textile designer, I’ve had a close relationship with shapes and geometry.
+As I began my journey of searching for a deeper meaning behind clothes, I became fascinated with different shapes.
+They led me onto a path of experimentation with visual patterns made from basic geometric shapes and how they affect us.

 Shapes are behind everything, from the structure of a minute molecule to endless galaxies and cosmic movements, and the seasons of nature.

-You might say that the basic shapes tell the story of a divine plan behind creation.
+You might even say that the basic shapes tell the story of a divine plan behind creation.
 They follow each other in a given order as they tell the story of human development through various stages.
-And, just as Arrival tells us about languages, shapes also give rise to thoughts, perspectives and realities of a specific kind.
+Shapes also give rise to thoughts, perspectives and realities of a specific kind.

 A shape speaks to us on unconscious levels and we are affected by its message.

 This is the first blog post in a series about different shapes.
-The circle, that is central in the movie Arrival, has a very specific role in our human development and will be honored a post on its own.
+The circle, which is central in the movie Arrival, has a very specific role in our human development.
+You can read more about this shape in A Visual Gate to Wholeness.
 Stay tuned to join me in an exploration of the language of shapes and how it can be spoken through fabrics for clothes!